Herniated Cervical Discs

-At Southwest Scoliosis Institute, our board-certified, fellowship-trained orthopedic physicians, Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD have treated thousands of patients with complex spine conditions, including herniated cervical discs.
+At Southwest Scoliosis Institute, our board-certified, fellowship-trained orthopedic doctors, Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD have treated thousands of patients with complex spine conditions that included herniated cervical discs.

 Symptoms of a Herniated Cervical Disc

-- Cervical Disc Herniation Pain is pain the neck that radiates down the arm towards the hands and fingers
+- Pain the neck that radiates down the arm towards the hands and fingers

 - Numbness or tingling in the shoulders, arms, or hands